Rockforge/Rockforge/README.md

 ## :computer: Overview
-- 👋 Hi, I’m @Rockforge or you can call me Chan.
+- 👋 Hi, I’m @Rockforge or you can call me Chan/Chansters.
 - 👀 I’m interested in coding, trying to understand the life, reading, and just lazing around from time to time.
 - 🌱 I’m currently trying to learn everything possible within the field of programming with the limited time I have.